Moose Jaw Cultural Centre

 In 1914 the Merchants Bank planned to construct a six-storey office block on nearby High Street, but the impact of war put an end to those plans.
 By the spring of 1918, the Merchants Bank commissioned this building as a temporary office while they built a grander bank on an adjacent lot.
 Various retailers and professionals occupied the building until 1945, when the Army and Navy department store chain purchased it.
 In 2000, the chain withdrew from the city, and the Former Army and Navy Store became part of the Moose Jaw Cultural Centre with the neighbouring Capitol Theatre building.

-The main floor now houses the Mosaic Art Gallery, which features new exhibitions every six weeks and showcases visual and fine craft artists from Moose Jaw and the surrounding regions.
+The main floor now houses the Visual Art Gallery, which features new exhibitions every six weeks and showcases visual and fine craft artists from Moose Jaw and the surrounding regions.
 A wide variety of mediums are represented, including oil, acrylic, watercolour painting, ceramics, sculpture, glass, and photography.